PublicaMundi/ckanext-vectorstorer/README.md

 **1. Enabling Vector Storer**

-  To enable the Vector Storer Extension add this to ckan plugin in the config file :
+  To enable the Vector Storer Extension add this to ckan plugins in the config file :

         ckan.plugins = vectorstorer